-Putting A Male and Female Betta Together
+Putting a Male and Female Betta Together

 Unfortunately, it will not be easy to get male and female bettas to cohabitate long term.
 The male sees the female as a threat unless it’s mating season and will likely become aggressive.
 Even during the mating ritual, one of the fish can become aggressive toward the other, so you will need to split them up if it happens.

-- Related: Can Two Female Bettas Live Together?
+Can Female Bettas Live Together?

 Unfortunately, your male and female betta can only live together for a short time during mating season, and even then, you will need to watch them closely.
-We recommend avoiding it unless you are breeding and choosing one of the many breeds that can live with bettas, like Neon Tetras.
+We recommend avoiding it unless you are breeding and choosing one of the many breeds that can live with bettas, like Cardinal Tetras.
 These other fish can provide you with peace of mind and a wide range of colors.
 If you are breeding, you’ll need to camp outside the aquarium while the fish are together, especially if you don’t have a lot of experience.

 We hope you have enjoyed reading and have learned something new.
-If we helped you understand your fish a little better, please share this discussion about If male and female betta fish can live together on Facebook and Twitter.
+If we helped you understand your fish a little better, please share this discussion about if male and female betta fish can live together on Facebook and Twitter.